 Smart doorbells offer a great combination of security and convenience to your home.
 When comparing the Ring Doorbell Pro vs. August Doorbell Cam Pro, it’s clear that both doorbells have their own set of benefits and drawbacks.
-However, we feel that the Ring Pro is the better buy unless you’ve already invested in an August Smart Lock.
+However, we feel that the is the better buy unless you’ve already invested in an August Smart Lock.

 August and Ring both have a pretty impressive lineup of products, but Ring got their start in doorbell and it really shows.
 The brand has only continued to improve their offerings with the release of the Ring Doorbell Pro, and we feel it deserves that top spot when compared to the August model.
 However, August is a great brand for smart locks as well, and the interaction between the doorbell and camera might give it the edge it needs to be a superior option overall.

 Below we’ll detail the similarities and differences between the two doorbells to help give you a better sense of what each brand has to offer.
 Read on for the full picture, or use our navigation bar to jump directly to the sections that interest you most.